aleixfargas/EpsemWalkingHealth/README.md

 # EpsemWalkingHealth
-EPSEM student project to Monitorize the walking of people
+EPSEM student project to Monitorize the walking of people.

 Authors: Adria Fernandez, Vicenç Pio and Aleix Fargas